clapper.click¶

 string_exceptions:

-¶ If provided and
+list[str] |None¶ If provided and

-as entry points and does not try to load them.
+entry_point_groupis provided, the code will not treat strings instring_exceptionsas entry points and does not try to load them.

 - consume_value(ctx, opts)[source]¶